Online Sports Betting Bill Introduced in Arkansas

 The Arkansas Racing Commission would be given the regulatory role over the Arkansas sports betting industry and would be responsible for awarding mobile licenses to sportsbook operators and casinos.
 The commission will review each application received from the casinos.
 Applicants must have a valid casino license and be in due compliance with the commission before getting an authorized online sports betting license.

 After submitting an application fee, applicants may also submit a contemporaneous request to the authority for an interim license, which would authorize the applicant to launch operation immediately as a mobile operator for up to one year, pending the commission’s full review of the applications.
 The regulator may also allow certain standards temporarily if a deadline for full compliance with permanent standards is extended at the time of approval.

-Besides awarding licenses, the Arkansas Gaming Commission also decides on types of bets and events that be wagered on.
-It is also responsible for outlining the geolocation requirements, record-keeping and reporting the revenue figures, in addition to promoting and ensuring responsible gaming.
+Besides awarding licenses, the Arkansas Gaming Commission also decides on the types of bets and events that be wagered on.
+It is also responsible for outlining the geolocation requirements, record-keeping, and reporting the revenue figures, in addition to promoting and ensuring responsible gaming.

 Anti-Gambling Opinions Shift

 Arkansas was the eighth state to legalize sports betting following Supreme Court’s historic PASPA judgment in May 2018.
 However, sports betting is currently only legal at casinos in Arkansas, which started offering retail betting on July 1, 2019.
 This came after state voters defied the state’s decades-old anti-gambling perception, and supported a 2018 ballot measure that allowed up to four commercial casinos, each of which would open retail sportsbooks.